-24. Diagram showing the Daylight consist of 1954 peak periods and 1954 off peak period. staterooms were removed from the Coast Daylight permanently in 1964, and were rebuilt as chair cars.
-In March of 1965, the domes were discontinued during non-peak seasons until Amtrak took over intercity train operation in 1971.
-In the 1960s, feature cars on the Coast Daylight were finally dropped to cut operating expenses because these cars held no revenue seats.
-Dining service was simplified and finally was replaced with an automatic buffet car offering sandwiches and canned hot entrees from vending machines.
+24. Diagram showing the Daylight consist of 1954 peak periods and 1954 off peak period.

 These cars had one single attendant and were far less expensive for the railroad to operate than a dining car with its large crew.
 Hamburger grill diners sometimes returned to the Coast Daylight in peak periods.
 In a 1968 economy move, SP cut one shift of car cleaners at San Francisco.
 This made a third Daylight consist necessary.
 As there were only two parlor observation cars available, every third day there was no first class service on the Daylight.
 Typical off-peak Daylight consists were now just a baggage car, automat car and a few chair cars.
-TABLE OF CONTENTS INDEX The Daylight and Sunset combined - 1968 The Sunset Limited served the San Francisco-Los Angeles-New Orleans route until it was cut back to New Orleans-Los Angeles in World War II.
+TABLE OF CONTENTS

+INDEX The Daylight and Sunset combined - 1968 The Sunset Limited served the San Francisco-Los Angeles-New Orleans route until it was cut back to New Orleans-Los Angeles in World War II.
 In 1950, new Budd stainless steel lightweight cars were delivered, with additional similar cars arriving in 1954.
 The Walthers Budd 10-6 is the same configuration as the sleeping cars built for the Sunset.
 Their Budd dining car is similar, but as of this writing, no corrugated Budd coach models are close to the Sunset cars.
+25. Diagram showing the Daylight consist of 1957-1960 peak traffic periods and (below) off peak periods.